locessentials/eng401-business-english-us/unit3/week9/quality-improvement-assignment.md

 ### Step 1: Form your team and select a quality failure scenario

-You may work individually or in groups of up to **3 people**.
+You may work individually or in groups.
 Working in a team allows you to discuss different perspectives on root causes and develop more comprehensive corrective and preventive action plans.

 **Select a quality failure** for which you'll develop your quality improvement plan.
 You have two options: